 The purpose of the graduate Interdisciplinary Studies (INDS) degree is to allow individuals to pursue studies in multiple disciplines, to upgrade their formal education in their fields of specialization, and to develop professional skills.
 INDS is primarily intended for persons who have developed careers or vocations since the baccalaureate degree and who have clearly articulated academic and professional goals.

-As of March 24, 2004, the Interdisciplinary Studies (INDS) MA/MS program is no longer accepting new applications for admission or changes of program to enter INDS while the program structure and curriculum requirements are reevaluated.
+The Interdisciplinary Studies (INDS) MA/MS program has temporarily suspended accepting new applications for admission or changes of program to enter INDS while the program structure and curriculum requirements are reevaluated.
 Students seeking readmission to the INDS program should consult the INDS Graduate Advisor before making application.
 Individuals currently admitted to the program will be able to continue to work toward their degrees.
-This decision is a temporary action and we anticipate accepting applications in the near future.
+We anticipate accepting applications in the near future.

 Interdisciplinary Studies (M.A. and M.S.) differs from other U.T.
 Arlington graduate programs in two ways: it is intended primarily for in-career professionals, and it stresses interdisciplinary curricula and scholarship.
 These differences are reflected in the admissions requirements for two items (see 2 and 3 below) not typically requested by other UT Arlington graduate programs.
 In reaching admissions decisions, all five criteria are considered together.
 No single factor will eliminate a prospective student from consideration.